vtchris/TriviaGame/README.md

 If the player chooses the wrong answer, tell the player they selected the wrong option and then display the correct answer.
 Wait a few seconds, then show the next question.

 On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).

-Minimum Requirements

-Attempt to complete homework assignment as described in instructions.
-If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
-Adding a README.md as well as adding this homework to your portfolio are required as well and more information can be found below.

-A Few Last Notes

-Styling and theme are completely up to you.
-Get creative!
-Remember to deploy your assignment to Github Pages.

-*If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
-If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.

-Good Luck!